-I left my full time 9-5 in January of 2014.
+In January 2014, I left my full time 9-5.
 I thought it will be so awesome working from home and being my own boss.
 I think the first MONTH I worked from home I got absolutely NOTHING done.
 Spinning my wheels and walking in circles day after day.
 Something that should have taken a couple of hours to finish was still undone a week later.
-I would look at the clock and think its time for bed and not be able to name 2 things I did all day and wonder where the day went.
-Things are much different now and I want to share some tips that I have found to help me have a more productive and efficient day when working from home.
+I would look reach the end of the day not be able to name 2 things I did all day.
+Things are much different now!
+So I want to share some tips that helped me have more productive and efficient days.

 Well it doesn’t necessarily have to be a literal office but you do need a designated space where you sit to work.
 Working from home gives me the option to lay in bed with my laptop and “work” but let’s be honest I will more than likely stay distracted and off pace compared to when I’m sitting at a desk and focused.
 Have a work space that is your own where you are comfortable enough to work throughout the day but serious enough to keep you focused while you are working.
 The beautiful thing is that working from home is so flexible that one day my office may be Starbucks, the next day the library, and the following day the dog park.
 Wherever your designated place may be, get to that space and ready to work on your goals that you have set out to accomplish for the day.

 It doesn’t matter if your starting time is midnight as long as its clear that the time you designate for work are the times that you will sit to focus on work.
 Make sure your family and friends know what your working hours are just like you were leaving home to go to a regular job.
 Doing this should reduce disruptions and interruptions throughout the day like phone calls and surprise visits which can distract you and have you off focus for hours.
-Another benefit for setting working hours is that it gives you time everyday to work on your business which in the long run only leads to more success.
+Another benefit for setting working hours is working on your business everyday.
+In the long run, this only leads to more success.